janvt/janvt.dev/content/services/symfony.md

 homepage_link_sub: specializing in application design, standardization and version upgrades
 ---

-I have years of experience with Symfony.
+I have years of experience with the Symfony framework.
 I specialize in application design, standardizing applications and version upgrades.

 ## Application Design